 Interior Minister Muntaka Mubarak to Address MPs Over Security Service Recruitment Challenges

-• Complaints have surged from applicants about the AI-based aptitude test results, prompting MPs to raise the issue
+• Complaints have surged from applicants about the AI-based aptitude test results, prompting some MPs to raise the issue

 The Interior Minister, Muntaka Mohammed Mubarak, has been scheduled to appear before the Parliament of Ghana in the coming days to address concerns about the ongoing security service recruitment exercise.